sourcegraph/handbook/content/engineering/on_call/index.md

 1. File issues for any followup work that needs to happen.
 1. If alerts are too noisy and/or inactionable, take actions to fix or disable alerts.

+## Ops incidents log

+All significant incidents that occur on Sourcegraph.com are recorded in the [ops incidents log](https://docs.google.com/document/d/1dtrOHs5STJYKvyjigL1kMm6u-W0mlyRSyVxPfKIOfEw/edit?usp=sharing).
+This helps us keep track of what has happened historically, discuss follow-up work, and gives insight into what types of incidents we see.

+False incidents (flaky alerts, etc.) should be tracked directly in GitHub issues and do not need a log entry.

 ## Slack channels

 You'll want to be in #dev-ops, #buildkite, and #opsgenie on [Slack](../../communication/team_chat.md) in particular.
 Most of the work you do as the on-call engineer should be discussed in #dev-ops.